WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 ---

-Today is a completely different perspective on product development in technology!
+Today is a completely different perspective on the process of product development in technology.

-We're going to spend this week going through a bunch of the process involved in technology product development.
-And a big piece of that process -- is about figuring out what the potential users of your product want and need!
+A big piece of that process is about figuring out what the potential users of your product want and need, and gathering other perspectives -- aside from your own.

-So in doing so, you're going to talk to real people in NYC -- here in Times Square -- and then analyze the data you get from them to help you figure out what kind of technology product you want to come up with, as a team!
+In doing so, you're going to talk to real people in NYC -- here in Times Square -- and then analyze the data you get from them to help you figure out what kind of technology product you want to come up with, as a team!

-This is a lot more complicated than it *might* seem at first...
+This is a little more complicated than it *might* seem at first... but you'll be well prepared.

-### What's going to happen today

-* You'll receive a challenge question
-* Dive into the challenge: what does it really mean?
-* Building questions - what's a good question?
-* Framing questions - how do you ask strangers?
-* Go out into Times Square, ask questions and take notes!
-* Return for lunch
-* Analyze the data you got and add your own transportation thoughts and data
-* Gather data to focus on a problem that you'll take to tomorrow!

-### First, back to mistakes

-* Introductions & coding mistakes review

-* T-Shirts!
-  * (Both cool fashion + help ID you as a WitNY member when you do user research out in Times Square)

-### **YOUR CHALLENGE**

-We'll consider a question in a few different ways today.
+[HERE](linktbd.md) are the slides for today.

 ### What is "user experience"? (~ 5 min)

 * User Experience ("UX") research -- **intercept testing** (today)
 * User Experience ("UX") design

-### Break apart the challenge - Exercise (~ 1/2 hour)

-* **How might we**
-  * Not about "can"
-  * Not about "will"

-* **What does "better" or "improve" even mean?** What are more specific words for what it could mean?
+### **YOUR CHALLENGE**

+We'll consider a question in a few different ways today.

+### User Research process

+* Break down vocabulary of your more general challenge/concern.
+* Examine questions -- what does it mean to make a good question?
+* Define your own questions.
+* Prepare to ask your questions: learn strategies for approaching and talking to people and for taking notes, "specifying the ask", & practice in a more comfortable environment (right here!).
+* Go ask your questions -- Intercept testing!
+* Analyze the qualitative data you've gathered.
+* Find themes and identify problems or possible improvements.

 **As a user researcher:**
 * What kind of specific question(s) should you ask?